mattlitz/mattlitz/README.md

 ###

-Hi I'm a mechanical engineer and aspiring data scientist.
+Hi - I'm a data science engineer with a background in mechanical engineering.
 My interests are employing data science in engineeering and financial applications.

 <!--